niekados/Journey/TESTING.md

 As an administrator, I want to manage and monitor content, so I can maintain a safe environment.

 - **As an administrator**, I can update the homepage content, so that I can ensure the information and instructions presented to users are current and accurate.
-    - ✔ The administrator can update homepage content in the admin panel.
+    - ✔ The administrator can update the homepage content in the admin panel.

 - **As an administrator**, I can review and approve user stories before they are published on the Community Stories page, so that I can prevent unsafe content from being shared with the community.
     - ✔ The administrator can review and approve user stories in the admin panel.